-How comes it to be a Part of Religion, not to confess our Sins to God, but to the Priest?
-It lets him into all the Secrets of Families, the Power of impoling imposing what severe Penances he pleases upon fuverstitious Penitents, and of commuting for those Penances; acquaints him with all Designs to the Disadvantage of his Order; gives him Opportunities of debauching Women himself, and procuring them for others; and holds them devoted to his Will, by the Knowledge of their most important Concerns, And lastly, What do they mean by the terrible Engine of the Inquisition, and by their hellish Doctrine of Persecution for Opinions; but to keep all Men in Awe of them, and to terrify those whom they cannot deceive?
-These are the favourite Doctrines of Popery!
-These the Doctrines which they are concerned for!
-If you be rich or powerful, you may be as wicked as you please, and no body shall molest you; nay, the Priests shall be ready to assist you, to pimp for you, and to pardon you.
-The same is true of the speculative Opinions held by that Church, that do not affect their Power and Pride: They suffer their feveral Orders to differ about them, and do not trouble themselves what the People believe concerning them; nor are any of the People at all concerned in them.
-The abfurd Notions and ridiculous Worship of the Papists are only foolish Things; but the Power of Popery is a terrible Thing.
-If a Man adore rotten Bones, and use antick Gestures towards them, he makes a Fool of himself, but hurts not me; but if he would rob me, torture me, or burn me, for not playing the Fool too, it is time to keep him at a Distance, or to hold his Hand.
-It is the Power of Popery, the cruel, the infatiable, the killing Spirit of Popery, that is to be dreaded.
-This, Gentlemen, is the Power, this the terrible Condition, that many of your your Protestant Instructors would bring you under, and which you are to guard against.
+How comes it to be a part of religion, not to confess our sins to God, but to the priest?
+It lets him into all the secrets of families, the power of imposing what severe penances he pleases upon superstitious penitents, and of commuting for those penances; acquaints him with all designs to the disadvantages of his order; gives him opportunities of debauching women himself, and procuring them for others; and holds them devoted to his will by the knowledge of their most important concerns.
+And lastly, what do they mean by the terrible engine of the Inquisition, and by their hellish doctrine of persecution for opinions; but to keep all men in awe of them, and to terrify those whom they cannot deceive?
+These are the favourite doctrines of popery!
+These the doctrines which they are concerned for!
+If you be rich or powerful, you may be as wicked as you please, and no body shall molest you; nay, the priests shall be ready to assist you, to pimp for you, and to pardon you.
+The same is true of the speculative opinions held by that church, that do not affect their power and pride: They suffer their several orders to differ about them, and do not trouble themselves what the people believe concerning them; nor are any of the people at all concerned in them.
+The absurd notions and ridiculous worship of the papists are only foolish things; but the power of popery is a terrible thing.
+If a man adore rotten bones, and use antick gestures towards them, he makes a fool of himself, but hurts not me; but if he would rob me, torture me, or burn me, for not playing the fool too, it is time to keep him at a distance, or to hold his hand.
+It is the power of popery, the cruel, the insatiable, the killing spirit of popery, that is to be dreaded.
+This, Gentlemen, is the power, this the terrible condition, that many of your Protestant instructors would bring you under, and which you are to guard against.